AyoubBouz/Power_Consumption_In_Tetouan/README.md

 ## MLflow Integration

 MLflow is integrated into the project to track experiments, log metrics, and store models.
 The `mlruns/` directory contains the logged experiments.
+Check this link: https://dagshub.com/AyoubBouz/Power_Consumption_In_Tetouan.mlflow

 ## AWS Deployment